 1. Being a Black woman working in predominantly white spaces.
 Looking back, that has pretty much been the situation since elementary school and growing up playing tennis.
 While in my corporate job, I was more times than not, the only Black female (or Black person) at the table and on teams.
 The social media landscape in which I work now is also designed for White creators not women of colour, so it’s always been a constant struggle to be seen, be heard and be respected.
 It’s been exhausting, let me tell you.

 2. Living with two chronic illnesses has made life both work and personal, significantly tougher.
 It is NOT easy to wake up on most mornings being in immense pain but having to be on set and get in front of the camera when I want to crawl back into bed.
 The level of acting that goes into suppressing how I’m physically feeling takes a toll as well, because more often than not, I feel like shit and don’t want to bring other people down around me with a bad attitude.

 These obstacles have been extremely challenging over the years but I continue to push through.
 I just work twice as hard as my counterparts in order to get the opportunities I know I deserve and I do my damn best to take care of my mind and body in hopes to have more good days than bad days when it comes to my illnesses.

 What is one piece of advice you could give to young girls and women looking to make an impact?

 My advice to all women who want to give back and make an impact is to remember to fill your own cup first.
 You will be able to do big things and be the catalyst for great change when you’re in a good place and are feeling fulfilled.

-Stay tuned for the final Women’s History Month Q&A coming up next week!
+Stay tuned for another Women’s History Month Q&A coming up this month!